 If you are visiting the crown, the price includes the entrance of the Statue of Liberty and Ellis Island.
 Then you can your New York City Pass for one of the Circle Line Tours 😉

-If you don’t want to visit the crown, at east don’t skip the visit of Liberty and Ellis Islands 😉
+If you don’t want to visit the crown, at least don’t skip the visit of Liberty and Ellis Islands 😉

 Conclusion

-Visiting the Statue of Liberty is a must, after all it’s the symbol of New York.
-I really hope you get to climb the top of the statue and enjoy the amazing view!!! 🙂
+Visiting the Statue of Liberty is a must, after all, it’s the symbol of New York.
+I hope you get to climb the top of the statue and enjoy the amazing view and experience!!! 🙂

 New York City has changed a lot, but in a certain way, I prefer Times Square nowadays.
 Even if you had a funny experience there, this place wasn’t safe… as many neighborhoods back then.
 You can discover new places now that were very insecure a couple of decades ago.
 The point is to build new memories 😉